✅ Want to start livestreaming or making videos grow your business?

 How to get good audio for video – Easy audio set up -Video Transcript

 Sara: Thanks for joining us.
-So I’m Sara Nguyen, and I’m here with Pete Johns from studio live.
+I’m Sara Nguyen, and I’m here with Pete Johns from studio live.
 And today we are covering one of my favourite topics.
 I think every topic is my favourite topic, but a really important topic.
 And that is how do you get good audio for your videos?
 Whether you’re looking to live stream on Facebook, live stream on YouTube, or even just uploading your own videos to either platform.
-So super excited to be here.
+Super excited to be here.
 Thanks, everyone for joining us.
-So Pete, thank you so much for being here.
+Pete, thank you so much for being here.
 Love your channel.
 Where can people find you?

 Sara: Yes, I’m right into USB mini, which is also a USB mic.

 Pete: Absolutely.
-So, yeah, and these are both sort of high-ender, higher-end microphones around $100, $150 mark.
+Yeah, and these are both sort of high-ender, higher-end microphones around $100, $150 mark.
 But you can start out with something like this guy he’s really cute.
 This is my friend, the Samson meteorite.
 It kinda looks like a little bit like a drawing of the, for Star Wars fans out there and it’s shiny.
-So this thing only sets you back about $50 or $60.
+This thing only sets you back about $50 or $60.
 And it’s literally plug and play comes with its own USB cable.
 And the quality of audio you get from something like this is actually really, really good.
-So if you’re starting live streaming, you want to take it up to the next level or even your videos that you’re pre-recording either on your phone or when you’re using your computer and your webcam, something like that can really help you out.
+If you’re starting live streaming, you want to take it up to the next level or even your videos that you’re pre-recording either on your phone or when you’re using your computer and your webcam, something like that can really help you out.
 And from there, it’s kind of like the sky’s the limit.

-So I know we’re talking budget and getting started here, but you’ve got other options.
+I know we’re talking budget and getting started here, but you’ve got other options.
 You’ve got, and I use them, use some shotgun microphones from Deity who do the job.
 RODE, there you go.
 RODE, a lot of people have seen this.
 This is the RODE GO mic for your videos, for your DSLR cameras that you can use.
 And then you can take it to the next level, which is what I talk about on my channel.
 And probably won’t go into hyper detail, but you can start using things like XLR microphones as they condense the mic, and we’ll cover what that all means in a moment or your dynamic microphones, your old handheld microphones if you’re doing a bit more interview style, you can go with a dynamic mic, but for these, you actually need yourself an audio interface or a mix that a plug into.
-So these won’t go straight into your computer or your iPhone, iPad, Android device.
+These won’t go straight into your computer or your iPhone, iPad, Android device.
 You need to have something in between, which is an audio interface or a mixer, which depending how much time we have, we can go into a bit of detail about that as well.
 But that’s kind of your options from like starting out with just what you have right up to buying something like a USB mic, an audio interface, or getting yourself a nice condenser mic.
 But yeah, you can spend anything from $20 to all money.

 Sara: That’s it.
 And I think like with microphones, it’s really easy because of all of the options out there to get really overwhelmed because it’s like, well, what is the difference between a USB microphone and a condenser microphone?
 And the other one that you mentioned, so Pete break it down for us.
 What’s the difference between all of these microphones?